renatatoth/nng_json_api_runner/README.md

   }
 ]
 ```
-The cat.jpg image will be visible under the Result headline.
+After clicking on Run the cat.jpg image will be visible under the Result headline.

 You can also combine multiple api calls:
 ```json